helouazizi/ascii-art-web.github.io/README.md

 ## ASCII Art Web Application

 ## Overview

-This is a simple web application that generates ASCII art based on user input.
-The application uses the Go programming language and the net/http package to handle HTTP requests and responses.
+This project is a simple web server built in Go and containerized using Docker.
+It demonstrates the basics of creating a web server, handling HTTP requests, and serving HTML content.
+The project also applies good practices for Dockerfile creation and includes metadata for Docker objects.

 ## Features

 Users can input text and select a banner style to generate ASCII art.
 The application supports three banner styles:
   * **Standard**: A classic, simple style for ASCII art.